Special Educational Needs and Disabilities (SEND)

 Education, health and care plans (EHC plans)

-Requests for statutory assessments
+Requests for statutory assessments and timescales

 We will keep in touch with parents with regular updates about the progress of their child’s assessment process.